Best Flowering Herbs for Bees & Butterflies

 image of pollinator ebook to help grow your bee garden

-Choose weed killers with caution and use the least toxic formulas.
-Perhaps you can make your own vinegar weed killer.
+Choose weed killers to use around bees with caution and use the least toxic formulas.
+Perhaps you can make your own vinegar weed killer instead of a commercial mixture.

 Whether you have a large space, or a small container garden, you can share and enjoy the benefits of planting herbs attract bees.
-They can even be included in gorilla gardening (making red clay seed balls).
+They can even be included in gorilla gardening (making wildflower seed bombs).

-In fact, a small herb garden set up and some awesome herb seeds is one of many perfect bee gifts for someone who wants to support pollinators.
+In fact, a small herb garden set up and some awesome herb seeds is one of many perfect bee lover gift ideas.
 Share the love.

 Leave a Reply